DrThomasAger/smile/README.md

 **Copy and paste** the example **now** into your favorite language model and discover how ***(: Smile*** works through direct experience.

-You will see that the model will provide the name tag and follow the instructions consistently over multiple turns.
+But what if we aren't just interested in consistent instruction following?

-### Chain-Of-Thought Pattern
+### Making The Model Smarter: Chain-Of-Thought Pattern

 In the next example, we provide two modular, composable prompt patterns you can use in your own prompts.